Sharp-Healy Family

 The Story of the first two Generations

-Thomas John Healy 1840-1918
+Thomas Healy 1840-1918

 Thomas and Bridget Healy had five children that we know of:

 Thomas Healy Snr died either on 11 August 1873 or 18 August 1875 (records are unclear), and Bridget died on 27 January 1856.
+Son Patrick was present at his death, and he was listed as being a widower, farmer, died of old age, in Menlo.

-A visit to the cemetery by Desmond Sharp in April 1997 failed to locate headstones of Thomas and Bridget as the old section at Menlough was severely overgrown and the sandstone headstones badly weathered or illegible.
+Unfortunately a visit to the cemetery by Desmond Sharp in April 1997 failed to locate headstones of Thomas and Bridget as the old section at Menlough was severely overgrown and the sandstone headstones badly weathered or illegible.

 Apparently Thomas was a tall, very dark, very handsome man who loved horses.
 It was believed by family members that Thomas was a member of the Royal Irish Constabulary (which at that time was controlled by the English) as a Mounted Policeman prior to emigrating to Australia with an aunt who required a male escort at the time.
-She decided to settle in Australia, but was unhappy at Tom's decision to go to New Zealand, and rumour has it that she vowed to disinherit him.
+She decided to settle in Australia, but was unhappy at Tom's decision to go to New Zealand in 1866, and rumour has it that she vowed to disinherit him.

 Ned Kelly Link

 However research by Desmond Sharp in Ireland in 1998 found that birth dates and service dates do not agree.
 It was also believed that Thomas served in the Victorian Mounted Police and was involved in the capture of Ned Kelly and the gang on 28 June 1880 (he was hanged in November 1880 in Melbourne Gaol).
 A letter from the Victoria Police Historical Unit says that it holds no "record of this gentleman ever having been a member of the Victoria Police".
 Also, we know that Thomas was farming in Central Otago, and that Thomas married Margaret Gallagher on 5 July 1881 in Dunedin.
 It therefore seems most unlikely that he was involved with Ned Kelly a year earlier in Australia - a family myth put to rest at last.
+There was a gentleman with the surname Healy as one of the police in a newspaper article, but no further details are available.
+[PapersPast: THE KELLY GANG.
+EVENING STAR, ISSUE 5414, 14 JULY 1880, PAGE 4]

 The Quest for Gold

-In 1866, learning about the gold rush in Naseby, Thomas set forth on the sailing ship SS Gothenberg from Melbourne to Hokitika on the west coast in late 1866-early 1867 (although shipping and newspaper records are unable to confirm this).
+So, in late 1866-early 1867, after learning about the gold rush in Central Otago, Thomas set forth on the sailing ship "SS Gothenberg" (see Wikipedia page) from Melbourne to Hokitika on the west coast (although shipping and newspaper records are unable to confirm this; sometimes full passenger lists were not recorded or published).

-• "Yesterday afternoon the signal 'a steamer to the southward' was hoisted at the flagstaff, and the report was at once circulated that the Tararua from Melbourne had hove into sight.
-As the vessel approached it was soon ascertained that she was not one of the P.N.Z. boats, and when within signalling distance her number was hoisted which read 'Alhambra'.
+• "Yesterday afternoon the signal "a steamer to the southward" was hoisted at the flagstaff, and the report was at once circulated that the Tararua from Melbourne had hove into sight.
+As the vessel approached it was soon ascertained that she was not one of the P.N.Z. boats, and when within signalling distance her number was hoisted which read "Alhambra".
 Further communication by bunting revealed the fact that she was from Melbourne with 350 passengers, and would sail again on her direct return tomorrow.
-The Alhambra arrived just too late on tide, and in consequence was condemned to a 20 hours sojourn in the roadstead with her living freight on board.
+The "Alhambra" arrived just too late on tide, and in consequence was condemned to a 20 hours sojourn in the roadstead with her living freight on board.
 At an early hour this morning the p.s.
 Yarra ran outside, and will doubtless return with the first instalment of passengers by 11 o'clock.
-The Alhambra brings no cargo."
+The "Alhambra" brings no cargo."
 (West Coast Times Friday 14 September 1866 p2)

 • 27 Jun 1866 - SS Gothenburg departs Melbourne for Hokitika and Nelson with passengers H Russell, 33, single, English, miner; James Duffy, 31, single, Irish, miner; Andrew McFarlane, 31, single, Scottish, miner.
 (NZ passenger records) Gothenburg off Hokitika 3 Jul.
 (West Coast Times 4 Jul 1866)

-All of Grandfather Tom Healy's activities at Kyeburn and Naseby are not known, but we do know he held a position of managing shepherd for Alexander McMaster of East Kyeburn Station (sheep).
+While all of Grandfather Tom Healy's activities at Kyeburn and Naseby are not known, but we do know he held a position of managing shepherd for Alexander McMaster of East Kyeburn Station (sheep).
 Alexander McMaster, a Scotsman born at Stranraer, emigrated to Australia in 1842, thence to Otago in 1856.

-Purchase of Land
+Purchase of Land and Farming

 Where others are recorded as leasing land, he bought "freehold" in 1893, owning at least two sections of land on one of which he later built a hotel, and named it the "Victoria".
 Records also show that this hotel was later destroyed by fire.
 Apparently though, he leased a further 78 acres at Kyeburn.
 Among his other activities, he owned the old Melbourne Hotel at Naseby which was pulled or burnt down to recover gold which lay beneath it; sold coal from a mine he operated in the foothills of the Kakanui Mountains, and was a goldminer.